Back-to-School Guide

 Two photographers will be available for pictures for US families and students from 8:40 - 9:00 at the front of the school.
 To ensure we can get pictures of as many families as want them, we ask that families get one picture each, and then head in to class.
 Prior to pictures, join us in the Bamford Commons at 8:35 am for coffee and some words from Jake Guadnola.

-Click on the link below to download your first day sign.
-Don't forget to post your photos to Pixevety and social media using #firstdayAWS or email them to communications@aw.org.
+Click on the link below to download your "First Day" sign.
+Don't forget to post your photos to Pixevety and to social media using #firstdayAWS or email them to communications@aw.org.

 * Accessing the Bamford Commons: